brianpos/sdc-by-example/1.Basics/terminology.md

 ---

-### 2. Contained ValueSet with included expansion - no terminology server
+### 2. Contained ValueSet with included expansion - no terminology server required

 This is a simple way to include a value set in a questionnaire.
 The value set is included in the questionnaire, and the expansion is included in the value set.